-Investment income of the externally restricted and endowment funds is recognized as revenue of those funds when earned and in proportion to fund balances.
+Investment income earned from the externally restricted fund is recognized as revenue of those funds when earned and in proportion to the fund balances when the investment income is also externally restricted.

 Camp fees and fees for conferences and events are recognized as revenue of the operating fund when the related camp sessions, conferences and events are held.